Google Will Eat Itself (GWEI) -

 Selected press coverage

 In this project Google was hacked in order to be bought with its own money.
 Revenue was generated through Googles own “AdSense” initiative by programming bots to automatically click on banner ads placed on a network of hidden websites.
 The money from the scheme was used to buy Google’s shares and hand them over via GTTP Ltd., a firm set up for the artwork, which could ultimately distribute the shares to everyone, in order to turn Google into a public company.
-By establishing this circular model the project deconstructed global Internet advertising, while addressing Google’s monopoly on information management.
+By establishing this circular model the project addressed monopoly over control of online information, advertising and its economy.

 Co-authors: Alessandro Ludovico and ubermorgen.